expressive-code/expressive-code/packages/@expressive-code/plugin-frames/README.md

   If `true` (which is the default), the "Copy to clipboard" button of terminal window frames will remove comment lines starting with `#` from the copied text.

   This is useful to reduce the copied text to the actual commands users need to run, instead of also copying explanatory comments or instructions.

-- `styleOverrides`

-  Allows overriding the plugin's default styles using an object with named properties.

-  The property values can either be a string, or a function that returns a string.
-If a function is used, it will be called with the following arguments:

-  - `theme`: An ExpressiveCodeTheme object containing the current theme's colors and other properties.
-  - `coreStyles`: An object containing the ExpressiveCodeEngine core styles.
-  - `resolveSetting`: A function that can be used to resolve another style setting.
-It takes a style property name, and returns its resolved value.
-For example, `frameBoxShadowCssValue` uses it to include the `shadowColor` value:

-    ```js
-    styleOverrides: {
-      frameBoxShadowCssValue: ({ resolveSetting }) =>
-        `0.1rem 0.1rem 0.2rem ${resolveSetting('shadowColor')}`
-    }
-    ```

-  The following properties are available:

-  - General styles: `shadowColor`, `frameBoxShadowCssValue`

-  - Editor styles:
-    `editorActiveTabBackground`, `editorActiveTabForeground`, `editorActiveTabBorder`, `editorActiveTabBorderTop`, `editorActiveTabBorderBottom`, `editorActiveTabMarginInlineStart`, `editorActiveTabMarginBlockStart`, `editorTabBorderRadius`, `editorTabBarBackground`, `editorTabBarBorderColor`, `editorTabBarBorderBottom`, `editorBackground`

-  - Terminal styles:
-    `terminalTitlebarDotsForeground`, `terminalTitlebarDotsOpacity`, `terminalTitlebarBackground`, `terminalTitlebarForeground`, `terminalTitlebarBorderBottom`, `terminalBackground`

-  - Copy button styles:
-    `inlineButtonBackground`, `inlineButtonBackgroundIdleOpacity`, `inlineButtonBackgroundHoverOrFocusOpacity`, `inlineButtonBackgroundActiveOpacity`, `inlineButtonForeground`, `inlineButtonBorder`, `inlineButtonBorderOpacity`, `tooltipSuccessBackground`, `tooltipSuccessForeground`

 ## Advanced use cases